Made in Builder.io

 4. Click on the Your Recent Photos tab.

-As mentioned, Builder saves your images as webp images.
-If you right-click on your live page to save an image, it will be saved as webp.
+As mentioned, Builder saves your images as WebP images.
+If you right-click on your live page to save an image, it will be saved as WebP.

 Despite the image optimization you get by using Builder's Image block, there may be times when you need to use an image that's hosted elsewhere.